-The Anchorage is an 87-minute narrative feature film released in 2010 and shot in 2006 in Sweden's Stockholm Archipelago.
+The Anchorage is an 87-minute narrative feature film released in 2010 and shot in Sweden's Stockholm Archipelago.
 It describes the life of a woman, Ulla (Ulla Edström), over the course of three fictional days.
 On its face, it's a film about the landscape that she inhabits, her passage of time on this rugged forest island, and the appearance of an unfamiliar hunter who disturbs her quiet corner of the world.

 ARTFORUM—Slow and Steady by Michael Joshua Rowin

 "...Films in the style of The Anchorage can easily evaporate into thin air, their focus on the rhythms of quotidian life an excuse for a lack of daring and substance.
 The Anchorage doesn't simply avoid this trap; its mysteries are uncommonly profound and deeply felt.
 Its depiction of a woman entrenched in solitude is not just contemplative but unbearably tense.
 And Winter and Edström don't simply evoke transience and fragility, dread and fortitude; they capture these invisible states through delicate yet haunting images that render them startlingly visible."

 "...A film that forces and rewards close attention..."

 THE NEW YORK TIMES—It's Actual Life.
 No, It's Drama.
 No, It's Real. by Dennis Lim